deep-thought-labs/infinite/guides/development/SCRIPTS.md

 - Go must be installed (for `calc_module_addr.go` to calculate deterministic module addresses)

 **Notes**:
-- **This script does NOT execute any commands** - it only prints them for manual execution
+- **This script EXECUTES commands directly** and modifies the genesis file automatically
 - ModuleAccounts are created as pure accounts (BaseAccount + name + permissions), **without vesting**
 - Cosmos SDK does not natively support ModuleAccounts with vesting
 - Token amounts are automatically converted from full units to atomic units (× 10^18)
-- Each ModuleAccount requires 2 commands: `add-genesis-account` + `jq` conversion
-- Commands are ready to copy and paste in the exact order shown
+- Supports accounts with 0 tokens (creates ModuleAccount with empty balance)
+- Idempotent: automatically skips ModuleAccounts that already exist
-- Always validate the genesis file after executing the generated commands
+- Validates the genesis file automatically after all changes
+- Provides detailed error reporting if any step fails
+- Exit code: 0 = success, 1 = errors encountered
 - For vesting tokens, a separate vesting account script will be created in the future

 **Integration with Genesis Creation Process**:
 This script is typically used **after** running `customize_genesis.sh`:
 1. Run `infinited init` to generate base genesis
 2. Run `customize_genesis.sh` to apply all module customizations
-3. Run `setup_module_accounts.sh` to generate ModuleAccount commands
+3. Run `setup_module_accounts.sh` to create ModuleAccounts automatically
-4. Execute the generated commands manually (2 commands per ModuleAccount)
-5. Validate with `infinited genesis validate-genesis`
+4. The script validates the genesis file automatically
+5. Review the summary report to confirm all ModuleAccounts were created successfully

 ---